kirjavascript/Flex2/README.md

 Mapping output can be configured to either reduce the number of tiles, or the number of mappings.
 The algorithm favours fewer horizontal sprites over vertical ones.

 Both methods of importing use CIEDE2000 nearest colour matching to the current palette.

+## Custom Mappings

+As of version 1.0.0, Flex 2 supports a wider array of mapping formats and allows you to specify your own.

+The base mapping formats are provided in the `scripts/` directory.
+These can be modified to suit whatever format you decide to come up with.

+The definition file format is currently undocumented, and still being expanded on.
+If you have a request to add support for a new disassembly, or just want more information on the format - open an issue on github with your request.